awslabs/multi-model-server/docs/mms_on_fargate.md

 ![](https://s3.amazonaws.com/mms-github-assets/MMS+with+Fargate+Article/entrypoint.png)

 Everything else can be left as default.
-So feel free to click `Create` to create your very first ECS Fargate-task.
+So feel free to click `Create` to create your very first AWS Fargate-task.
 If everything is ok, you should now be able to see your task in the list of task definitions.

 In ECS, `Services` are created to run Tasks.
 A service is in charge of